 Well seasoned and with bold flavors, our casserole can be altered for milder preferences by leaving out the cumin and chile or can be spiced up by adding chili flakes, paprika, or any other heat-containing ingredient you'd like.

 Great for when you have guests at home, this casserole can also be served at brunch, as it's filling and high in protein thanks to the eggs and sausage.
 Serve with a green salad, fruit, creamy grits, and a side of fresh salsa.
 By omitting the sausage you easily can convert this dish into a vegetarian option.

 Take a look at the tips and variations for some substitutions and ideas for additional ingredients.

-- 8 frozen biscuits (or refrigerated, baked according to package directions)
+8 frozen biscuits, baked according to package directions

-Split the biscuits and butter them lightly.
+Split the biscuits and butter them lightly with the remaining butter.
 Line the bottom of the prepared baking dish with the split biscuits, cut-side up.